ideal-money/etherbank/README.md

 Ether Bank is a decentralized bank on Ethereum.
 It gives out zero-interest loans for Ether holders.
-The loans are in paid out as stablecoins called Ether dollars.
+The loans are paid out as stablecoins called Ether dollars.

 **Ether Dollar Benefits People**